 Below you will find a list of the most important activities we will assist you with.
 Of course each visa and each case is different but when we work on the case, we do everything from start to finish, with no extra costs.

 Pacific Center Immigration Agency includes in in our services:

 Assist employers with documentation including employment contracts, financial documents etc.

 Manage your bridging visa requirements, if applicable

 Stay in contact with Case officer and respond when required.

 Follow up with DIBP when required.

-We also offer Immigration News services, keeping you with up to date Immigration changes which may affect your employees’ status for temporary or permanent residence.
-We make sure you and your staff are well informed in easy and not overwhelming way.
-We use social media to communicate changes and important updates.
+We also offer Immigration News services, keeping you up to date with Immigration changes, which may affect your employees’ status for temporary or permanent residence.
+We ensure you and your staff are well informed in an easy and not overwhelming way.
+We communicate these changes/important changes via social media.

 - Advice on business processes required by the Department of Immigration

 - Keeping track of deadlines for sponsor obligations